PCAubin/academic-kickstart/content/home/publications.md

 #Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 #{{% /alert %}}
 +++
+(Accepted at ECC 2020) PCAF, Nicolas Petit and Zoltan Szabo, _Kernel Regression for Trajectory Reconstruction of Vehicles under Speed and Inter-Vehicular Distance Constraints_, (to be published July 2020)

-(Accepted at ECC 2020) PCAF and Nicolas Petit, Data-driven approximation of differential inclusions and application to detection of transportation modes, 2020
+(Accepted at ECC 2020) PCAF and Nicolas Petit, _Data-driven approximation of differential inclusions and application to detection of transportation modes_, (to be published May 2020)

-(Under review at Systems \& Control Letters) PCAF, Lipschitz regularity of the minimum time function of differential inclusions with state constraints, 2019
+(Accepted at Systems \& Control Letters) PCAF, _Lipschitz regularity of the minimum time function of differential inclusions with state constraints_, 2020, [link](https://www.sciencedirect.com/science/article/pii/S016769112030058X), [pdf](https://authors.elsevier.com/a/1atGt_3q1Szpjg)